husudosu/yamakanban/README.md

 # Yamakanban

-Trello clone is a self-hosted kanban style board system.
+Yamakanban is a self-hosted kanban style board system.
 You can run on your own server withtout a big hassle.

 **_This is an Alpha version!You can experience lot of issues, some features missing.
 Check out Roadmap for planned features._**